Taylor Swift is a real poet, Shakespeare expert says as he compares her to the Bard

 He also noted instances where Swift has alluded to or referenced Ernest Hemingway, Robert Frost and Emily Dickinson.

-Bate signed off the piece with the words: “The enduring advocacy of the distinguished critic Professor Sir Christopher Ricks eventually won Bob Dylan the Nobel prize in Literature.
+Sir Jonathan signed off the piece with the words: “The enduring advocacy of the distinguished critic Professor Sir Christopher Ricks eventually won Bob Dylan the Nobel Prize in Literature.
 I’m not sure I would yet go that far for Taylor Swift, but watch this space.”

-Having sold over 200 million records globally, Swift is one of the best-selling musicians in history.
-She is the most streamed woman on Spotify and the only act to have five albums open with over one million copies sold in the US.
+Having sold more than 200 million records globally, Swift is one of the bestselling musicians in history.
+She is the most streamed woman on Spotify and the only act to have five albums with more than 1 million copies sold in the US.

 Read The Independent’s five-star review of Swift’s latest album Midnights here.